 Apart from these, companies following JIT can use Kanban to make JIT even more efficient.
-Kanban is a scheduling system, which a company can use along with JIT to further make production more efficient.
+Kanban is a scheduling system that a company can use along with JIT to make further production more efficient.
 Such a system analyzes the production process, including lead and cycle times, to identify the areas with problems.
 This, in turn, helps to set inventory limits, thereby avoiding overcapacity.

 What about Suppliers?